themispap/dashboard/README.md

 # 'Φ' maths & statistics lab dashboard

-This project is about the educational platform of ['Φ' maths & statistics lab](https://phi.edu.gr/) dashboard.
+This project is about the dashboard of the educational platform of ['Φ' maths & statistics lab](https://phi.edu.gr/).
 The database contains the following tables:

 ### projects
 * project_id: The unique id of the project (key)